 As an owner of the robot – you can customize end user access a great deal.
 Users can request and get their photos immediately during the party or an event.
-By following a trivial one-line instruction text shown on the screen, people can request individual photos from their mobile devices via e-mail or SMS.
+By following a trivial one-line instruction text shown on the screen, people can get photos to their mobile devices via e-mail or SMS.
 Users never touch OCCO or install any apps.
-All users need is – to be able to send and e-mail or SMS message from their phones.
-Requests are fulfilled within a minute, and images that people receive can contain watermarks, promotional links, etc. OCCO can also upload images to a private online album to any SmuMug account, and the link can be shared with the guests later.
+All users need is a mobile phone with internet connectivity.
+Requests are fulfilled within seconds, and images that people receive can contain watermarks, promotional links, etc. OCCO will upload images to its own private online album for immediate access, and the albums can be curated for best pictures and shared with the guests later.

 OCCO is a photographer robot.
 Its just different from a photobooth.
 Some people call it a robotic photobooth or a robot booth, or a selfie robot, but at the end of the day – if you define a photobooth as “a device that lets users have fun in front of a camera”, in our experience, nothing compares to OCCO in terms of engagement, interaction quality and just plain fun.
 Of course the robot can do everything that a traditional photobooth can do, but there is much more!
 OCCO frames and takes pictures all by itself.
 It senses the environment and engages users proactively.
 It is fully autonomous, does not require any screens to be touched, it does not matter where and how people are positioned – as long as folks are willing to be in a picture –they will.
 There is no need to direct people to sit or stand in a specific spot.
 Even small children will be properly framed and photographed (kids absolutely LOVE playing with OCCO).
 But there are also deeper differences that completely change the user experience.
 OCCO is everyone’s personal cameraman.
-It creates a red carpet experience, which photbooths simply can not.
-OCCO is best capturing people in their natural environment, which is one of the reasons why unlike most photobooths – OCCO shines best when facing away from the wall, not towards it.
+It creates a red carpet experience, which photobooths simply can not.
+OCCO is best at capturing people in their natural environment, which is one of the reasons why unlike most photobooths – OCCO shines best when facing away from the wall, not towards it.
 Since OCCO engages people autonomously, it does not require an attendant.
 Indeed, its best to make sure there is no human “in charge” of the robot.
 Even the most cheerful and professional attendant may create a barrier for some people to have fun.

-A. It’s not!
 OCCO is just different.
 The content it produces is still considered “user generated” media, but it has a different flavor.
 OCCO can capture individual portraits and groups, at much longer distances, with a much better camera and no one has a stretched hand!
 And of course the quality of the lighting and the images is much higher compared to what even the best phones are able to produce.